aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 ![png](/img/2020-06-01_01/output_16_0.png)

-Let's try to compute which departments have been the most affected by COVID-19, with the relative and absolute differences between 2020 and the previous years.
+Let's try to find out which departments have been the most affected by COVID-19, with the relative and absolute differences between 2020 and the previous years.
 We first need to pivot the tables.

 ## Pivot